Recommended for you:

 With their larger size and deeper voice, men may simply seem more intimidating to dogs than women or children.
 Men also tend to be louder and sometimes use more exaggerated gestures that some dogs might find scary.

-The scent of men's hormones might also have something to do with it, says Cesar's Way.
+The scent of men's hormones might also have something to do with it.
 Dogs have a powerful sense of smell and may find a man's smell to be threatening.
 Women, on the other hand, may smell similar to a dog's nursing mother, which dogs generally associate with comfort and safety.

 Men With Certain Characteristics